 We encourage voters to apply early for an absentee ballot if needed.

-If you will be absent from your county on election day because of your occupation, business, vacation, studies, or health issues, you can request an absentee ballot by completing the Absentee Application.
+If you will be absent from your county on election day because of your occupation, business, vacation, studies, or health issues, detained in jail, awaiting trial, or action by a grand jury, or in prison for a conviction of a crime or offense which was not a felony, you can request an absentee ballot by completing the Absentee Application.
 You may also vote by absentee ballot if you are ill or have a disability.

 Persons in fear of contracting an illness (COVID) may use temporary illness when applying for an absentee ballot.